 Adoption Day and First Sailing Trip!

 We adopted Ginger on September 5, 2009.
 She was welcomed enthusiastically by our large, extended pet-loving family.

 Her corrective surgery was scheduled for the end of September, which gave us time for her first adventure on Cayuga Lake before the procedure.

 When you join a sailing family, you set sail right away!

 Over the next year and beyond, Ginger’s true visage and fun-loving personality began to emerge.

 A successful surgery followed by physical rehabilitation, acupuncture sessions, chiropractic care, herbal remedies, energy healing, dog training, expert grooming, long walks (yes, she was able to do them with ease along with racing up and down steps on her own), and a diet so healthy that our friends commented often that Ginger ate better than they did, plus oodles of love and cuddling, made our vets realize that Ginger was actually two or three years old at adoption, and not even close to ten.

 Ginger’s photo went on to win an SPCA calendar contest in 2011, her beautiful face and energy lighting up the cover.

 Jumping for Joy

 Ginger was a perfect combination of adventure girl and couch potato.
 She was easy to travel with and had no fear of trying new activities.
-She enjoyed going into Manhattan where she couldn’t get enough of the many smells while on a walk (a dog’s paradise!).
+She enjoyed going into Manhattan where she couldn’t get enough of the many pungent aromas (a dog’s paradise!).
 But like most dogs, she also loved to smoosh on pillows and nap for hours, parking herself in front of the air conditioner on steamy, August days.